DFFlanders/cloud-app-labs/README.md

 ![Cloud App Labs at the OpenStack Summit in Barcelona Spain](https://pbs.twimg.com/media/CuN700EWEAAo4xK.jpg:large)

 Welcome to the OpenStack Summit.
-The following 'Cloud App Labs' are part of the growing 'OpenStack Academy' and will be located in the Summit Marketplace (aka Expo Hall).
+The following 'Cloud App Labs' are part the 'OpenStack Academy' and will be located in the Summit Marketplace (aka Expo Hall).
 This repository contains a series of 'Cloud App Labs' to help you get self-started with becoming a _cloud application engineer_ - the future of apps development.

 TL;DR = Learn the skills to become a 'Cloud Application Engineer' - ask Q's anytime by sending a tweet which includes [#CloudApp](https://twitter.com/hashtag/cloudapp) + your question which one of our [Cloud App Pros](https://docs.google.com/presentation/d/1RBtAOjxmUh97fXrJlowvqVNmq2-8FxvBIHx2Dts1Jh8/pub?start=true&loop=true&delayms=1000) will answer.

 Overall Learning Objectives (_by completing these labs you will know how to..._)
- - [x] ...work as part of the growing cloud app community, to understand the significance of working as part of a multi-factor cloud application team.(NetEng, SysAdmin, DevOpps, AppDev, UX, etc).
+ - [x] ...work as part of the growing cloud app community, to understand the significance of working as part of a multi-factor cloud application team (NetEng, SysAdmin, DevOpps, AppDev, UX, etc).
- - [x] ...be inspired to build cloud apps which are cross-cloud (not locked into single cloud operating infrastructure systems).
+ - [x] ...be inspired to build cloud apps which are cross-cloud (hybrid apps which can work accross multiple dataceters worldwide).
- - [x] ...make cloud apps which are simple at the start: constrain their state so they can be further configured as they evolve (to become stateless aka cloud native).
+ - [x] ...make cloud apps which are simple at the start: constrain their state so they can be further configured as they evolve (to become stateless micro-services aka 'cloud native').
  - [x] ...know where to go to for further learning resources and community ideas for building the cloud apps of the future.

-The overall aim of the cloud apps lab lounge is to connect you with likeminded cloud application community members who are evolving the thinking on how to engineer cloud apps which will work interoperably accross various open cloud infrastructures.
-AKA say "'no' to cloud app lock-in".
+The _overall aim_ of the cloud apps lab lounge is to connect you with likeminded cloud application community members who are evolving the thinking on how to engineer cloud apps which will work interoperably accross open cloud infrastructures.

 Depending on your skill level, each lab will take anywhere from five to forty-five minutes (faster for those who know how to _ask for help_).
 Labs are designed to start easy and get more difficult, so as to keep you _playfully challenged_.